Numeration Systems & Computations

 How do I find the last [least significant] digits of such huge numbers?

-Modular arithmetic is, again, the key to this question:
+Modular arithmetic is, again, the key:

 If you want the last 5 digits of a product,